starwit/react-starwit/README.md

 ## Quickstart

-Install react-startwit directly from npm: \
+Install react-startwit in your project of choice directly from npm: \
-`npm install --save react-starwit`
+`npm install --save @starwit/react-starwit --legacy-peer-deps`

 ## Documentation
 In planning.

 ## Dev setup

+run `npm install` for installing all dependencies required for developing the package.

 ### Build package